hdShang/arxiv-daily/docs/cs-CL/2025-05-27/papers/250520776v3-specextend-a-drop-in-enhancement-for-speculative-decoding-of-long-se.md

 ---
 layout: default
-title: SpecExtend: A Drop-in Enhancement for Speculative Decoding of Long Sequences
+title: "SpecExtend: A Drop-in Enhancement for Speculative Decoding of Long Sequences"
 ---

 # SpecExtend: A Drop-in Enhancement for Speculative Decoding of Long Sequences